Dolly Parton has arrived on TikTok — and comes bearing a musical gift - NewsBreak

 Doria Ragland spoke out for the first time as she appeared in Prince Harry and Meghan's highly-anticipated Netflix documentary series released Thursday, detailing fears for her safety and her regrets as a parent.

-After Shania Twain received loads of positive feedback following the announcement of the first leg of her tour, she has added more dates to her schedule and one of them is in Milwaukee!
+Vivica A. Fox stars in ‘A New Diva’s Christmas Carol’ with Ashanti, Robin Givens, and more

+Vivica A. Fox is booked and busy but she couldn’t say no to starring in a contemporary twist to a holiday classic produced by one of the sexiest men alive.
+Fox stars in VH1’s “A New Diva’s Christmas Carol” which is executive produced by Idris Elba and consists of many well-known names.
+“When I heard […]

-Elon Musk Shared A Rare Picture Of His Son X Æ A-12 He Had With Grimes
+Elon Musk Shared A Rare Picture Of His Son X Æ A-12, And Yes, It Appears He Really Goes By Just "X"

 Well that's a relief for his future school teachers.